READ OUR ARTICLE IN PARENTMAP! CLICK HERE TO BE DIRECTED TO THE PARENTMAP WEBSITE.

 Passion for Learning

 At The Attic, we know that the most important agent of learning is the learner.
 We understand that learning looks different for everyone, and the cornerstone of education is respect for each learner’s individual developmental journey.
-We see learning as a continuum–and knowledge as a lifelong road one walks.
-We focus not on “benchmarks” or externally defined mileposts, such as age or grade-level, but on learning to learn, and on celebrating what can be learned deeply when a child is given time.
-Our goal is that each Attic child sees him/her/themself as a capable, confident, self-directed learner.
+We see learning as a continuum that extends throughout life as we continue to grow and become.
+Rather than tying learning to externally defined “benchmarks” such as age or grade-level, The Attic’s focus is on the developmental readiness of each child.
+The Attic honors the unique gifts of each child and our goal is that each Attic learner sees him/her/themself as capable, self-directed and confident.

 Our approach to teaching and learning is influenced by Piaget’s constructivist theory.
 Piaget identified three types of knowledge: social, physical, and logical-mathematical.
 Autonomy, Piaget said, is the aim of education.
 Children are naturally curious, creative constructors of their own knowledge.
 They learn by seeing, doing, thinking, and being in relationship.
 They learn in unique ways and on their own developmental schedule.
-Teaching in accordance with this understanding of learning means creating a safe environment–free from rewards and punishments, and nurtured by the love of a close community–in which these inherent traits can grow and thrive.
+Teaching in accordance with this understanding of learning means creating a safe environment, nurtured by the love of a close community in which these inherent traits can grow and thrive.

 Read more